Tushar4160/Tushar4160/README.md

 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/55389276/140866485-8fb1c876-9a8f-4d6a-98dc-08c4981eaf70.gif"><br>

-<p align="left"> <b>About Me:</b> I design websites and logos that not only look good but <br> work hard for your brand.
+<p align="left"> <b>About Me:</b> I design websites and logos that not only look good but work hard for your brand.
 My web design is clean, responsive, and <br> easy to use — built with both your audience and goals in mind.
 When <br> it comes to logos, I focus on creating something simple, memorable, <br> and true to your brand’s personality.
 Whether you're starting fresh or <br> giving your brand a new look, I’ll help you create visuals that feel right <br> and make a strong impression online.</p><br>

 ## Tech Stack: